-Human Health Hazard4: Human health hazard is relevant to whether a new chemical substance is likely to present an unreasonable risk because the significance of the risk is dependent upon both the hazard (or toxicity) of the chemical substance and the extent of exposure to the substance.
+Human Health Hazard5: Human health hazard is relevant to whether a new chemical substance is likely to present an unreasonable risk because the significance of the risk is dependent upon both the hazard (or toxicity) of the chemical substance and the extent of exposure to the substance.
 EPA estimated the human health hazard of this chemical substance based on its estimated physical/chemical properties, and by comparing it to structurally analogous chemical substances for which there is information on human health hazard.
+Absorption of the new chemical substance is expected to be poor through the skin and gastrointestinal tract and good through the lungs, based on physical and chemical properties.

-Absorption of the new chemical substance is expected to be nil via all routes as a neat material and poor for the low molecular weight fraction.
-For the poorly absorbed low molecular weight fraction and its potential metabolites, EPA identified systemic toxicity and reproductive/developmental toxicity as hazards.
-EPA identified a NOAEL of 1 mg/kg/day in a Repeated Dose 28-day Oral Toxicity Study (OECD TG 407) on an analogue of a potential metabolite, which was used to derive exposure route- and population-specific points of departure for quantitative risk assessment, described below.
+For the new chemical substance, EPA identified hazards of corrosivity to all exposed tissues based on alkaline pH and information in the SDS provided by the submitter; neurological effects based on the presence of amines in the new chemical substance; and systemic effects based on analogue data.
+EPA identified a NOAEL of 15 mg/kg-day based on various indications of systemic toxicity in a Combined Repeated Dose Toxicity Study in rats (OECD 422) on an analogue, which was used to derive exposure route- and population-specific points of departure for quantitative risk assessment, described below.